-The recipe is credited to J. W. Fish, of whom I could find no information.
-Now I realize the red currant syrup is not something many people keep in their bar supplies.
-Fortunately the Cocktail Database has a link to a recipe to make your own.
-(Groseille Syrup link).
-They also suggest Grenadine as a substitute, although I would recommend that you use a little less sweetener if you replace the groseille syrup with the grenadine.
+Groseille (Red Currant) Syrup is not something many people keep in their bar supplies.
+Fortunately the Internet Cocktail Database has a link to a recipe to make your own (Groseille Syrup link).
+They also suggest Grenadine as a substitute, although I would recommend that you use only half the sweetener if you replace the groseille syrup with grenadine.

 The Appleton Celebration

 1/2 oz Appleton White Rum

 1 teaspoon Simple Sugar

 Combine ingredients into a metal shaker with ice.